 Professionally as a singer, Molly has soloed and performed in many ensembles, operas, oratorios, and chamber music groups, and is particularly fond of voice and guitar repertoire.
 She received a recital of distinction award from the Lamont School of Music for her work and performances of voice and guitar literature and has also released a CD album of modern classical voice and guitar music titled “We Only Came To Dream.”
 Also an advocate of new music, Molly has premiered and performed multiple works from the 21st century.

-Incredibly passionate about making classical music accessible and relevant today, Molly is a member of the Communications & Creative Team for Boulder Symphony and also enjoys volunteering at the box office.
+Incredibly passionate about making classical music accessible and relevant today, Molly is a member of the Communications & Creative Team for Boulder Symphony.

-With her current interests and studies including Tai Chi, developmental movement, holistic wellness, and Matrix Energetics, Molly brings compassion, knowledge, curiosity, creativity, and kindness to her work.
+With her current interests and studies including Tai Chi, developmental movement, holistic wellness, and Matrix Energetics/M-Joy of Being, Molly brings compassion, knowledge, curiosity, creativity, and kindness to her work.
 You can find Molly actively teaching Alexander Technique lessons and workshops in the Denver and Boulder communities.